 CREATe announced the launch of the Copyright and Innovation Network (CIN) on 26 May 2017 at the Digital Catapult in London with an event exploring, Trends in the Creative Digital Economy: Findings from the CREATe Research Programme.
 The network aims to be a catalyst for industry-relevant research at the interface of law, technology, social science and the humanities.

 |Context||Photos from the Day|

-Presenting key findings from the first phase of CREATe, we will also explore new questions, in particular in the context of an emerging “platform economy” and the UK’s changing position in Europe and in the World.
-The event will feature short, accessible presentations, followed by panel discussions.
-We want to encourage digital innovators to participate: Does industry experience what our research claims is happening?
+Drawing on key findings from the first phase of CREATe, the presentations explored new questions, in particular in the context of an emerging “platform economy” and the UK’s changing position in Europe and in the World.
+The event was based around short, accessible presentations followed by panel discussions.
+We encouraged digital innovators to participate and help us to discover: Does industry experience what our research claims is happening?
 And what follows for the research questions of the future?

 - What are the big economic trends affecting the industrial organisation of the creative industries?

 - What have been the business model responses in the UK (a review of the CREATe

 - What will be the future of exclusive rights?

 Overall, the supply of creative content has increased despite concerns about enforcement.
 Users are not just recipients but are playing a more active role (creating playlists, retweets and user-generated content).
 Labour markets for some groups of primary creators have become more difficult, notably for journalists and photographers.

 For many content producers, the basic business model has not changed.
 In the Baden-Fuller (2016) typology, they still mostly adhere to a product based model though streaming increasingly is becoming a customised service (or “solution” model).
 Is lobbying for favourable copyright changes, such as new rights, enforcement, intermediary liability, part of a business model?
 There was disagreement if it was possible to draw a rational boundary for the scope of copyright law, for example relating to downstream uses.